 - The news then came back on for my favorite sketch of the night, which is the sketch where Garrett Morris plays the interpreter for the hearing impaired and just yells whatever Chevy Chase say at the top of his lungs.

 - This was followed by a dumb fake PSA about droolers, where Chevy Chase was just spitting.
-Though dumb, I get it for the time.
+Though stupid, I get it for the time.

 - There was then a square dance song where the caller had the dancers attack one another, which I'm pretty sure Schlong covers at one point in their Punk Side Story album.